aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/baremetal.md

 Specific control plane configuration for your Kubernetes cluster.

 ### controlPlaneConfiguration.count (required)
-Number of control plane nodes
+Number of control plane nodes.
+This number needs to be odd to maintain ETCD quorum.

 ### controlPlaneConfiguration.endpoint.host (required)
 A unique IP you want to use for the control plane in your EKS Anywhere cluster.
 Choose an IP in your network range that does not conflict with other machines.

+>**_NOTE:_** This IP should be outside the network DHCP range as it is a floating IP that gets assigned to one of the control plane nodes for kube-apiserver loadbalancing.

 ### controlPlaneConfiguration.machineGroupRef (required)
 Refers to the Kubernetes object with Tinkerbell-specific configuration for your nodes.
 See `TinkerbellMachineConfig Fields` below.

->**_NOTE:_** This IP should be outside the network DHCP range as it is a floating IP that gets assigned to one of the control plane nodes for kube-apiserver loadbalancing.

 ### controlPlaneConfiguration.taints
 A list of taints to apply to the control plane nodes of the cluster.